Quantum voting and violation of Arrow's Impossibility Theorem: Quantum voting tactics

-If the constitution is QMR3, society might adopt $\alpha$ or $\beta$ as its classical preference.
+If the constitution is QMR2, society might adopt $\alpha$ or $\beta$ as its classical preference.

 Suppose that Alice, Bob, and Charlie misunderstand entanglement.
 Eve can take advantage of their ignorance to eliminate $\beta$ from society's possible classical preferences.
-Suppose that Eve convinces the three citizens to submit
+Suppose that Eve convinces the three citizens to submit the W state